Confabulations: The 'Honest Lies' of Narcissists

 For Those Who Think They Are "Kind of a Big Deal"

 The absolutely worst thing you can do to a highly narcissistic person is to show them up or steal the spotlight from them.
-It may seem like a stretch to say but highly narcissistic individuals would rather die than be perceived as inferior.
-In fact, highly narcissistic people are preoccupied with superiority, spending an inordinate amount of time thinking about social comparison and competition.
+Highly narcissistic people are preoccupied with superiority.
+They spend an inordinate amount of time comparing themselves to others and competing with them.

 The narcissist’s obsession with how they stack up to everyone else is prompted by an unconscious motivation to combat shame and protect a fragile ego sourced in developmental trauma.
 To address this insecurity, narcissists engage in reputation management around the clock.
 Examples of such 24/7 image curation include showboating, name-dropping, and launching smear campaigns to destroy rivals.